gammapy/gammapy-benchmarks/README.md

-# Gammapy validation and benchmarks
+# Gammapy benchmarks and validations

 This is the set of validation and benchmarks for Gammapy that we continuously maintain and improve as we develop Gammapy.